 Do we need to memorize this?
-We have been trained from college to our first work experience that we have to prepare this very precious paper.
+We have been trained from college to the first work experience that we have to prepare this very precious paper.
 You will be surprised when your superior asks you to submit your lesson plan to her on the first day of school!

 7. ASK THE DATES AND CREATE A TIME TABLE

 So this is it!
 Plan, plan, plan!
 Organize and list down the important things you need to accomplish as you will be overwhelmed by work once the first periodical test approaches.
 Being a public school teacher means having loads of paperwork so if you do not want to be stressed, make sure you follow a well-planned time table.
-You have to begin asking your superior to provide you a school calendar so you can mark dates and plan ahead your future activities.
+You have to begin asking your superior to provide you a school calendar so you can mark dates and plan your future activities.

 8. FIND OUT A WAY TO HAVE A BUDGET FOR 3-6 MONTHS